 \subsection{Causality}

 DMFT, CDMFT, and DCA can be shown to be causal.
-We are not aware of proof of causality for dual fermion, dual boson, dynamical vertex approximation, parquet, and FRG \cite{m_hettler_98a,m_hettler_00a}.
+We are not aware of a proof of causality for dual fermion, dual boson, dynamical vertex approximation, parquet, or FRG \cite{m_hettler_98a,m_hettler_00a}.
 However, in practice, that does not seem to be a serious problem.